 The program was designed to provide additional instruction in Reading/English Language Arts and Mathematics to students who qualify for Title I services, as determined by summative and formative assessments, NYS ELA 3-6, and/or NYS Math 3-6 exams.
 Additionally the program was designed to include the services of a special education teacher in order to meet the needs of students with disabilities.
 The special education teacher and one (1) teacher assistant were utilized to support the instruction delivered by two teachers.
 In the summer of 2016 this changed to three full teachers, including a special education teacher, who worked collaboratively to address student's needs.
 A speech therapist has been hired to provide the related services required as per students' IEPs.
-The district contracts with Greater Southern Tier BOCES for the services of Occupational Therapy, Physical Therapy and Visual Therapy services in order to meet these needs.
-The district also contracts with ABVI for Orientation & Mobility Services.
+The district contracts with Greater Southern Tier BOCES for the services of Occupational Therapy, Physical Therapy, Orientation & Mobility, and Visual Therapy services in order to meet these needs.
+In the 2021-22 school year, Physical Therapy services will be contracted through Maple City PT.

 This program was amended for the summer of 2012 due to budget constraints.
 The program now provides related services for the students requiring services as per their IEPs for students through grade 6.
 Students requiring extended school year for grades 7th and above are served through our GST BOCES program.